simooon0422/gait-analyzer/README.md

 You can find code for the STM32 part here: https://github.com/simooon0422/gait-data-collector
 ## Installation

-This code is meant to run on Raspberry Pi 5 and it is compatible with Python versions 3.7-3.9.
+This code is meant to run on Raspberry Pi 5 and it is compatible with Python version 3.9.
 Raspberry Pi 5 by default uses Python 3.11 so you have to install another version first.

 Update system
 ```bash